KnowThePepper

 De arbol is one of those peppers that rewards a little technique.
 Dry-toasting the pods in a hot skillet for 20-30 seconds per side - just until fragrant - unlocks the nutty, smoky notes that define the variety.
 Push past that window and bitterness creeps in fast.

 The classic application is salsa de arbol: toasted pods rehydrated in hot water, blended with tomatoes, garlic, and a splash of apple cider vinegar.
 The result is a table salsa with real heat and depth, nothing like the watery commercial versions.
-For those interested in stir-fry applications, de arbol works surprisingly well — toss whole dried pods into hot oil before adding aromatics, pulling them out before serving if guests are heat-sensitive.
+For those interested in peppers for stir-fry, de arbol works surprisingly well - toss whole dried pods into hot oil before adding aromatics, pulling them out before serving if guests are heat-sensitive.

 In mole and enchilada sauces, de arbol adds heat without muddying the flavor base.
 It pairs naturally with peppers built for smoking applications, and blending dried de arbol with ancho or mulato creates a layered sauce with both heat and body.